 Legal and Ethical Aspects of Privacy

 Form of module Lecture

 Type of module Responsible Data Science

 Level Master

 ECTS 3

-Hours per semester present: 28 h (2 SWS)

-Workload Self-study per semester: 60 h Pre-and post-lecture studying and preparation (30h) Examination preparation (30h)
+Workload Hours per semester present: 28 h (2 SWS) Self-study per semester: 60 h • Pre-and post-lecture studying and preparation (30h) • Examination preparation (30h)

 Prerequisites None

-Aim of module In a first section the course will acquaint the students with the origins and basic principles of privacy law mainly in Europe Furthermore, it will contrast the European privacy foundation with the U.S. approach.
+Aim of module In a first section the course will acquaint the students with the origins and basic principles of privacy law mainly in Europe.
+Furthermore, it will contrast the European privacy foundations with the U.S. approach.
 At the core of this course stands the new European General Data Protection Regulation (GDPR) and its applicability to specific cases and basic principles.
-Moreo ver, the course will cover current challenges to the existing pri- vacy paradigms by big data and big data analytics.
+Moreover, the course will cover current challenges to the existing privacy paradigms by big data and big data analytics.
 In a second section the course will cover ethical aspects of the use of personal and non-personal data.
-Data potentially allows to identify and target individuals and offer individualized prod- ucts to them.
-However, sometimes this kind of individualizat tion might be legal, but the question arises whether it is also desirable from an ethical and societal point of view?
-The course will use selected examples (e.g., first-degree price dis crimination) in order to illustrate the ambivalence of legality legitimacy, and ethics.
-In this context, the use of artificial in
+Data potentially allows to identify and target individuals and offer individualized products to them.
+However, sometimes this kind of individualization might be legal but the question arises whether it is also desirable from an ethical and societal point of view?
+The course will use selected examples (e.g. first-degree price discrimination) in order to illustrate the ambivalence of legality, legitimacy, and ethics.
+In this context, the use of artificial intelligence and its impact on privacy will be addressed.

-Learning outcomes and qualification goals Students will have a basic knowledge on the applicability of the General Data Protection Regulation (GDPR) and its basic principles; be aware of privacy issues and potential legal limitations when processing data; be aware of current challenges to the existing privacy have an understanding why privacy issues are treated differently in Europe and the U.S.; paradigms by big data and big data analytics; be aware of currently discussed new approaches to privacy (e.g., privacy by design); be aware of ethical issues of using personal as well as non-personal data
+Learning outcomes and qualification goals Students will have a basic knowledge on the applicability of the General Data Protection Regulation (GDPR) and its basic principles (MK1, MF1, MKO2); be aware of privacy issues and potential legal limitations when processing data (MKO2); be aware of current challenges to the existing privacy (MKO2); have an understanding why privacy issues are treated differently in Europe and the U.S. (MKO2); paradigms by big data and big data analytics; be aware of currently discussed new approaches to privacy

-• be aware of the chances and challenges the use of artificial in- telligence will bring
+(e.g., privacy by design) (MF1, MF2, MKO2); be aware of ethical issues of using personal as well as non-personal data (MKO2); be aware of the chances and challenges the use of artificial intelligence will bring (MF2, MKO2).

 Media Video tutorials, lectures, online quizzes

-Literature Students will receive reading assignments for each unit to- gether with the syllabus at the beginning of the semester.
+Literature Students will receive reading assignments for each unit together with the syllabus at the beginning of the semester.

 Methods The class will generally be conducted as a lecture.
-However, some of the sessions will be conducted on an inverted class- room principle.
-Students will be able to access the video lec- tures at the beginning of the semester.
+However, some of the sessions will be conducted on an inverted class-room principle.
+Students will be able to access the video lectures at the beginning of the semester.
 The content of these videos will be discussed along with additional reading in the individual class sessions.

 Form of assessment written examination

 Admission requirements for assessment Successful participation in 5 out of at least 7 online quizzes

 Duration of assessment 90 minutes

 Language English

 Offering HWS

 Lecturer Prof. Dr. Thomas Fetzer

 Person in charge Prof. Dr. Thomas Fetzer

 Duration of module 1 semester

-Further modules -
+Further modules

-Range of application MMDS
+Range of application MMDS, MMSDS

 Semester 1 st /2 nd /3 rd semester